rm-rf-etc/simple-shared-state/README.md

 for a working hook example, `useSimpleSharedState`.

-## Status

-SimpleSharedState was first born in late Dec.
-2019.
-There's still more testing needed, particularly on performance with react.
-But your willingness to try out SimpleSharedState and report back your experience would greatly help me in developing its API.
-The main goal of SimpleSharedState is to reduce codebase verbosity in a flux/redux-like architecture.

 ## Concepts

 Redux and SimpleSharedState have slightly different scope.
 If you're comparing one to the other in terms of performance, note